jes0411/BetterJoy/README.md

 # BetterJoy v7.0 Edited
 #### Fork changes
- - fix some bugs, crashes, controller connection/disconnect issues.
+ - fixed a good amount of bugs, crashes, controller connection/disconnection issues.
- - hidapi updated
  - added the calibration of the controller with the calibrate button (have to be enabled in the config).
  - added a deadzone setting
- - Use HidHide instead of the outdated HIDGuardian
  - updated to .NET 7
+ - updated hidapi and packages
+ - use HidHide instead of the outdated HIDGuardian
+ - instantly connect and disconnect
+ - other minor improvements

-I only tested the changes with the pro controller.
+I only tested the changes with the pro controller as I don't have the other controllers to test.

 #### Description